ivarsaris/PoolDrillz-MS2/README.md

 [User stories](userstories.md)

-### Mockup
+### Mock-up

-I created a [mockup](https://ivarsaris.wixsite.com/pooldrillz) using Wix.
+I created a [mock-up](https://ivarsaris.wixsite.com/pooldrillz) using Wix.
 I did this to decide how to style the application.
-The layout of the mockup adapts to both desktop and mobile.
-For some reason, the mockup isn't responsive when using chrome developer tools using the device toolbar.
+The layout of the mock-up adapts to both desktop and mobile.
+For some reason, the mock-up isn't responsive when using chrome developer tools using the device toolbar.
 However, the layout is responsive on a mobile phone.

 ### Design